• HashiCorp Developer

 Prerequisites

 This tutorial assumes that you are familiar with the Terraform and Terraform Cloud workflows.
-If you are new to Terraform, complete Get Started collection first.
+If you are new to Terraform, complete the Get Started tutorials first.
 If you are new to Terraform Cloud, complete the Terraform Cloud Get Started tutorials first.

 In order to complete this tutorial, you will need the following:

-• A Terraform Cloud account with the Team & Governance tier.
+- A Terraform Cloud account with the Standard edition.

 Create projects